camunda/camunda-docs/docs/guides/getting-started/deploy-your-process-and-start-process-instance.md

 ![console-modeler-start-instance](./img/cloud-modeler-start-instance.png)

-Once the instance is started you get a confirmation with a link to jump into operate directly.
+Once the instance is started, you'll get a confirmation with a link to jump into Operate directly.

 ![console-modeler-start-instance-done](./img/cloud-modeler-start-instance-done.png)